Cray-HPE/docs-csm/operations/boot_orchestration/Redeploy_the_IPXE_and_TFTP_Services.md

     ncn-m001# kubectl -n services delete pvc PVC_NAME
     ```

-6. Deploy the TFTP service.
+1. Deploy the TFTP service.

-    Wait for the TFTP pods to come online and verify the PVC was created.
+    Wait for the TFTP pods to come online and verify that the PVC was created.

     ```bash
     ncn-m001# loftsman helm upgrade cray-tftp loftsman/cray-tftp
     ```

-7. Deploy the iPXE service.
+1. Deploy the iPXE service.

-    This may take a couple of minutes and may show up in error state.
-Wait a couple minutes and it will go to running.
+    This may take a couple of minutes and the pod may initially show up in error state.
+    Wait a couple minutes and it will go to running state.

     ```bash
     ncn-m001# loftsman helm upgrade cms-ipxe loftsman/cms-ipxe
     ```

-8. Log into the iPXE pod and verify the iPXE file was created.
+1. Log into the iPXE pod and verify the iPXE file was created.

     This may take another couple of minutes while it is creating the files.

     1. Find the iPXE pod ID.

         ```bash
-        ncn-m001# kubectl get pods -n services --no-headers -o wide | grep cray-ipxe | awk '{print $1}' cray-ipxe-759f95fcf5-mdbv8
+        ncn-m001# kubectl get pods -n services --no-headers -o wide | grep cray-ipxe | awk '{print $1}'
         ```

+        Example output:

+        ```text
+        cray-ipxe-759f95fcf5-mdbv8
+        ```

-    2. Log into the pod using the iPXE pod ID.
+    1. Log into the pod using the iPXE pod ID.

         ```bash
         ncn-m001# kubectl exec -n services -it IPXE_POD_ID /bin/sh